nus-cs2103-AY2223S2/tp/docs/team/kennethk-1201.md

   * What it does: Represents a department in a company.
 It is identified by its `DepartmentName`, and contains a unique list of employees.
 I created a large bulk of the methods in the class and did the corresponding test cases.
-  * Justification: This class is required to handle all the logic related to departments.
+  * Justification: This class is reqgit uired to handle all the logic related to departments.
   * Highlights: The internal employee list within a `Department` object re-used the `UniquePersonList` class (which was renamed to the `UniqueEmployeeList` class), following the Separation of Concerns principle.